 In Strength And Lady Parts, my 12-week online training program, you will learn how to train, even with leaking during workouts, pelvic organ prolapse (feeling like something is bulging or falling out of your lady parts), and pelvic/hip pain.

 There is no need to give up on your high-intensity training like CrossFit.
 Strength And Lady Parts gives you proven strategies to train hard while training your pelvic floor to manage the impact.

 After your workout is complete, you may be told to take some time to foam roll to help mobilize your worked muscles.

 I’m going to show you the same concept for your pelvic floor.
-You pelvic floor is like any other muscle in your body.
-It needs to contract and relax (I use ‘open’ instead of relax when cuing).
-If your pelvic floor is in a contracted state most of the time, it may become overactive and stress urinary incontinence may happen as a result of this overactivity.
+Your pelvic floor is like any other muscle in your body.
+It needs to contract and relax (I use ‘open’ instead of relaxing when

 However, learning to open your pelvic floor allowing it to relax after a strenuous workout, like the ones in the CrossFit Open, you will be improving pelvic health symptoms like:

 - Pelvic organ prolapse (When one or more of your pelvic organs bulge through your vagina)